-Boardwalk Pipeline Partners, LP (NYSE: BWP) is a midstream master limited partnership that provides transportation, storage, gathering and processing of natural gas and liquids for its customers.
+Boardwalk Pipeline Partners, LP (NYSE: BWP) is a midstream master limited partnership that provides transportation, storage, gathering and processing of natural gas and liquids for our customers.
 In 2012 our systems carried approximately 12% of the nation's average daily consumption of natural gas.
-Through our subsidiaries, we own and operate approximately 14,170 miles of interconnected natural gas pipelines, directly serving customers in thirteen states and indirectly serving customers throughout the northeastern and southeastern United States through numerous interconnections with unaffiliated pipelines.
+Through our subsidiaries, we own and operate approximately 14,450 miles of interconnected natural gas pipelines, directly serving customers in thirteen states and indirectly serving customers throughout the northeastern and southeastern United States through numerous interconnections with unaffiliated pipelines.
 We also operate more than 240 miles of natural gas liquids (“NGLs”), olefins and brine pipelines, including the most extensive ethylene distribution system in Louisiana.
-Our subsidiaries' storage facilities have an aggregate working gas capacity of approximately 201 billion cubic feet (bcf) and liquids capacity of approximately 18 million barrels.
+Our subsidiaries' storage facilities have an aggregate working gas capacity of approximately 207 billion cubic feet (Bcf) and liquids capacity of approximately 18 million barrels.

 We serve a broad mix of customers, including producers, local distribution companies (LDCs), marketers, electric power generators, direct industrial users and interstate and intrastate pipelines.
 We provide a significant portion of our pipeline transportation and storage services through firm contracts under which our customers pay monthly capacity reservation charges (which are charges owed regardless of actual pipeline or storage capacity utilization).
 Other charges are based on actual utilization of the capacity under firm contracts and contracts for interruptible services.
 For the twelve months ended December 31, 2012, approximately 83% of our revenues were derived from capacity reservation charges under firm contracts, approximately 11% of our revenues were derived from charges based on actual utilization under firm contracts and approximately 6% of our revenues were derived from interruptible transportation, interruptible storage, parking and lending (PAL) and other services.